-- 1. From the toolbar, select your 📥 user avatar and choose My Account. - 2.
+- 1. From the toolbar, select your user avatar (or the Welcome link with your user name) and choose My Account. - 2.
 Click Manage FIDO2 Keys.
-The name and date each key was registered and last used displays. - Click edit to change the name then click Save.
-Click Cancel to leave the editing operation.

-- Click Delete to delete a key.
+The name and date each key was registered and last used displays. - Click Edit to change the name then click Save.
+Click Cancel to leave the editing operation. - Click Delete to delete a key.
 One key must remain registered.
 If a physical security key is lost, always delete the associated key from Safeguard for Privileged Passwords. - Click Register New FIDO2 Key to add a key. - a.
 You will be asked to insert or connect to the new key. - b.
 You will be prompted to reenter your primary credentials for verification. - c.
 Tap or activate your new FIDO2 key that is being registered. - d.
 You may then go back to the Manage FIDO2 Key page and give your newly registered key a name. - 3.
-Click Done to close the My Accounts pane.
+Click Done to close the My Account pane.

-For more information, see Requiring user to log in using secondary authentication.
+For more information, see Requiring secondary authentication log in in the Safeguard for Privileged Passwords Administration Guide.